janeteneto/app_cicd/READMe.md

 # navigate to app folder
 # kill any existing pm2 process just in case
 # launch the app
+nohup node app.js > /dev/null 2>&1 & - use this command to run node app in the background

 # To debug ssh into your ec2 and run the above commands